An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Results and Discussions

 In the quantitative evaluations with the XCAT phantom, we computed root-mean-square error (RMSE) for decomposed material images within a region of interest (ROI).
 We set the ROI as a circle region that includes all the phantom tissue.
-For a decomposed material density image $\hat{\x}_m$, the RMSE in density (g/cm$^3$) is defined as $\sqrt{ \sum_{j=1}^{N_{ROI}} (\hat{x}_{m,j}-x_{m,j}^\star)^2/{N_{ROI}}}$, where $x_{m,j}^\star$ denotes the true density value of $m$th material at the $j$th pixel location, and $N_{ROI}$ is the number of pixels in a ROI.
+For a decomposed material density image $\hat{\x}_m$, the RMSE in density (g/cm$^3$) is defined as $\sqrt{ \sum_{j=1}^{N_{\textup{ROI}}} (\hat{x}_{m,j}-x_{m,j}^\star)^2/{N_{\textup{ROI}}}}$, where $x_{m,j}^\star$ denotes the true density value of the $m$th material at the $j$th pixel location, and $N_{\textup{ROI}}$ is the number of pixels in a ROI.
+The ROI is indicated in red circle in Figure~\ref{fig:roi_anotate}(a).